sahme73/ForestForever/README.md

 * [] Multiple levels
 * [] Various types of attacks

-See the [open issues](https://github.com/cs128-2021c/final-project-segfaultcoredumped/issues) for a full list of proposed features/issues.
+See the [closed issues](https://github.com/cs128-2021c/final-project-segfaultcoredumped/issues?q=is%3Aissue+is%3Aclosed) for a full list of proposed features/issues.

 <p align="right">(<a href="#top">back to top</a>)</p>